weakish/unicode-vo/README.md

 APIs are undocumented yet.

-Currently, see `src/Vertical.bs.d.ts` for type definitions and `src/examples.res` for input/output examples.
+Currently, see [src/Vertical.bs.d.ts](src/Vertical.bs.d.ts) for type definitions.

 APIs are subject to change.